Muslim Journeys: Bridging Cultures Bookshelf & Let's Talk About It: Spring 2014 Let's Talk About It

 Wednesday, April 23rd @ 5pm

-Dr. Pilapa Esara, Interim Chair of The College at Brockport Anthropology Department, will offer a brief lecture and discussion of Minaret.
+Dr. Pilapa Esara, Interim Chair of SUNY Brockport Anthropology Department, will offer a brief lecture and discussion of Minaret.
 Dr. Esara's research and personal work with immigrants will add a unique insight into this moving tale.

 Leila Aboulela’s novel Minaret follows the spiritual journey of a young woman exiled from her home in Sudan and forced to invent a new life in London, far from the comforts of her privileged childhood and secular education.